micropython/micropython/docs/psoc6/quickref.rst

     val = adc.read_u16()           # read a raw analog value in the range 0-65535
     val = adc.read_uv()            # read an analog value in micro volts

-The PSoC6 port also supports :ref:`machine.ADC <machine.ADCBlock>` API to have control over the ADC configuration.
-Currently PSoC6 supports only 1 12-bit SAR ADC with the following channel to pin mapping and the defaults are set accordingly:
+The PSoC6 port also supports :ref:`machine.ADCBlock <machine.ADCBlock>` API to have control over the ADC configuration.
+Currently

+PSoC6 supports only 1 12-bit SAR ADC with the following channel to pin mapping and the defaults are set accordingly:

 +---------+-------+